OrdieProject/book/source/04-ram.rst

 In addition to the more traditional addressable RAM, memory can also be used to form caches, register files, or large buffers.
 It can also be used to form ROMs, in the case where memory is read-only.

+Note that while it is sometimes possible to infer memory designs from Verilog code, there may be cases where the synthesizer fails to recognize a memory block and will instead turn it into a series of flip-flops.
+This can cause the synthesis duration to balloon to several times its ordinary duration, taking several hours instead of several minutes.
+Therefore it is recommended to use a :term:`blackbox` whenever possible.

 OpenRAM
 -------